Santa Clara Broncos baseball: Wartime cancellation, post-war success

 Santa Clara was forced to cancel the baseball program for two seasons, 1943 and 1944, due to wartime restrictions and a devotion of resources and manpower to the war effort, though baseball remained a popular form of recreation on campus.

 Following the end of the war, Santa Clara returned to the diamond and found immediate success under John "Paddy" Cottrell, who coached the team from 1946 to 1951.
-Cottrell retired in 1951, but after watching Santa Clara languish under subsequent coaches, the University and Alumni asked him to come out of retirement in 1961.
+Cottrell retired in 1951, but after watching Santa Clara languish under subsequent coaches, the university and Alumni asked him to come out of retirement in 1961.
 With Cottrell at the helm things began to fall into place for Santa Clara.

 Santa Clara, along with Stanford, California, USC, and Others, formed the California Intercollegiate Baseball Association in 1960.
 For the first time in their already 80-year-long history, Santa Clara baseball had a conference home.
 The CIBA stood as one of the preeminent baseball conferences, and allowed Santa Clara to recruit the highest possible caliber of player.
 Though Santa Clara stumbled in Cottrell's first year at the helm, in 1962 the Broncos jumped out to an impressive start, and held the #1 spot in the polls for almost the entirety of the 1962 season.
 The baseball crazed Bay Area, who had just received their first major league franchises a few years earlier, lent their full support to the Broncos.
 During this season, Santa Clara games were first made available by radio broadcast.
 Led by five future major leaguers – Bob Garibaldi, Ernie Fazio, John Boccabella, Pete Magrini, and Tim Cullen, the Broncos found their way to the College World Series finals.
 In heartbreaking fashion, Santa Clara fell to Michigan on a 15th inning passed ball.
 Bob Garibaldi was the College World Series MVP, and became the first player to have a million dollar signing bonus.

 The success of the 1962 Broncos helped spur the fundraising efforts that lead to the building of Buck Shaw Stadium, home to Bronco baseball from 1963 until they moved to a baseball specific venue in 2005, Stephen Schott Stadium.
-John Cottrell, in his second stint as the Bronco manager from 1961–64, amassed a 102–44 record, good for a .699 winning percentage.
-Collectively, the Broncos won nearly 70% of their games from 1961–1979.
+John Cottrell, in his second stint as the Bronco manager from 1961 to 1964, amassed a 102–44 record, good for a .699 winning percentage.
+Collectively, the Broncos won nearly 70% of their games from 1961 to 1979.